OpenDiveDir/OSMDataRetrieval/README.md

 Queries are geographically limited to a region measuring 10º of longitude and latitude.

+# TODO

+This tool uses the XAPI protocol, which is now deprecated.
+This should be refactored to use a current API such as Overpass.

 # Requirements

 This tool requires Phing, a PHP port of Ant.